casbin/casbin-website-v2/README.md

 The configuration and documentation of Casbin website: <https://casbin.org/>.

-Casbin website is built using [Docusaurus](https://docusaurus.io/), you can get the PDF at [Release](https://github.com/casbin/casbin-website-v2/releases/tag/pdf).
+Casbin website is built using [Docusaurus](https://docusaurus.io/), you can get the PDF at [casbin.org/pdf](https://casbin.org/pdf) or [GitHub Action](https://github.com/casbin/casbin-website-v2/actions/workflows/master.yml).

 ## Get Started